How to Track your Buzz: Best Social Media Monitoring Tools

-What conversations or discussions does your brand want to engage?
-Social Mention is a free Social Media monitoring tool that allows brands to “search content from across the universe” about a topic, keyword or brand of their choice.
+What conversations or discussions does your brand want to engage in?
+Social Mention is a free Social Media monitoring tool that allows brands to “search content from across the universe” about a topic, keyword, or brand of their choice.
 The site offers a report on the keyword or brand searched that includes a list of highly beneficial information for a brand interested in gauging their SMM reach as well as to decide which discussions they want to join on the topic including:

 - Reach, which notes how often a brand or keyword is mentioned across the web.

 - Sentiment, which notes the type of mentions as in positive, neutral or negative.

 - Top users and sources, which note by whom and where the keyword or brand is mentioned.